Sanders unveils $2.5T 'Housing for All' plan in latest program funded by wealth taxes

 In formally unveiling his “Housing for All “ plan on Wednesday, the progressive senator from Vermont who’s making his second straight bid for the White House said there’s a shortage of 7.4 million affordable homes for the lowest-income renters.
 And he stressed that more than 18 million families across the country are paying more than half of their limited incomes on housing and utilities.

-SANDERS STAFF SHAKEUP IN CRUICAL FIRST-PRIMARY STATE OF NEW HAMPSHIRE
+SANDERS STAFF SHAKEUP IN CRUCIAL FIRST-PRIMARY STATE OF NEW HAMPSHIRE

 “There is virtually no place in America where a full-time minimum-wage worker can afford a decent two-bedroom apartment," Sanders said in a statement.
 "At a time when half of our people are living paycheck to paycheck, this is unacceptable.”